 We’ve been obsessed with cutting, slicing, dicing, and chopping our way through all of our many knife reviews.

-So it should be of no surprise to any of you that we’re equally as excited to review yet another amazing cutlery piece…
+So it should come as no surprise to any of you that we’re equally as excited to review yet another amazing cutlery piece…

 In addition to its premium line of direct-to-consumer basic cookware, the company Made In recently launched another kitchen essential that every pro chef and home cook needs to own: